 Grounds

-In the summer season only (June and July mostly) the steward will also have to cut the grass once or twice a week.
-We have a riding mower for this.
+In the summer season only (June and July mostly) the steward may have to cut the grass once or twice a week.
 If any digging needs to be done, the monks can help after the black earth and turf is gone through.
 This is pretty minimal here.

 Money